brugr9/Heartbeat51/README.md

 Retained messages only appear to be retained, when a client subscribes after the initial publish.

-#### R-R Interval
+#### RR Interval

-The R-R interval is an inter-beat interval, more precisely the time elapsed between two successive R-waves of the QRS signal on the electrocardiogram, in Millisecond (cp.
+The RR interval RRI is an interbeat interval IBI, more precisely the time elapsed between two successive R-waves of the QRS signal on the electrocardiogram, in milliseconds [ms] (cp.
 [10] and [11]).

 <div style='page-break-after: always'></div>